10 Best Easy Hikes in Sedona [2025]

 Difficulty: Moderate

-Bell Rock is a stunning rock formation in Sedona.
-The scenery is beautiful and makes for a very serene hiking experience, especially in the spring and fall.
+The scenery on Bell Rock Trail is beautiful and makes for a very serene hiking experience, especially in the spring and fall.
 The trail is pet-friendly but not wheelchair accessible.

 There are three different parking areas for Bell Rock.
 Bell Rock Trailhead North is the closest lot to the trailhead and is always very busy.

-Yavapai Point offers overflow for the Trailhead North lot.
-Bell Rock Trailhead South is the furthest lot from Bell Rock.
+Yavapai Point offers overflow parking for the Trailhead North lot.
+Bell Rock Trailhead South is the farthest lot from Bell Rock.

-The hike is relatively easy and straightforward until you reach Bell Rock.
+The hike is relatively straightforward until you reach Bell Rock.
 There isn’t a distinct trail to follow, requiring rock scrambling to climb higher.

 The Red Rock Pass or America the Beautiful Pass is required to visit Bell Rock.